-- Before installing, operating, and maintaining batteries, read the battery manufacturer's instructions and comply with their requirements.
+- Before installing, operating, and maintaining batteries, read the battery vendor's instructions and comply with their requirements.
 The safety precautions specified in this document are highly important and require special attention.
-For additional safety precautions, see the instructions provided by the battery manufacturer. - Use batteries within the specified temperature range.
+For additional safety precautions, see the instructions provided by the battery vendors. - Use batteries within the specified temperature range.
 When the ambient temperature of the batteries is lower than the allowed range, do not charge the batteries to prevent internal short circuits caused during low-temperature charging. - Do not reversely connect the positive and negative battery terminals.
-Otherwise, a battery alarm will be generated and batteries may be damaged. - Before unpacking batteries, check whether the packaging is intact.
+Otherwise, a battery alarm will be generated and batteries may be damaged. - To prevent dust buildup that may damage the equipment, install battery modules after dust-prone operations in the equipment room are completed. - Before unpacking batteries, check whether the packaging is intact.
 Do not use batteries with damaged packaging.
-If any damage is found, notify the carrier and manufacturer immediately. - In an indoor scenario, you are advised to power on a battery within seven days after unpacking.
-If the battery cannot be powered on in time, put it in the original packing case and place it in a dry indoor environment without corrosive gas. - Do not use a damaged battery (such as damage caused when a battery is dropped, bumped, bulged, or dented on the enclosure), because the damage may cause electrolyte leakage or flammable gas release.
+If any damage is found, notify the carrier and manufacturer immediately. - Do not unpack batteries in an environment where the temperature and humidity are uncontrollable.
+Before unpacking batteries, keep them still for 24 hours in an environment where the temperature and humidity are under control. - In an indoor scenario, you are advised to power on a battery within seven days after unpacking.
+If the battery cannot be powered on in time, put it in the original packing case and place it in a dry indoor environment without corrosive gas. - Batteries shall not be located in non-confined environments within 0-3.7 km away from the ocean or indoor or semi-indoor environments where the temperature and humidity are not controllable, such as shelters, civil houses, garages, corridors, and direct ventilation cabinets near the ocean; or houses with only roofs, railway station platforms, gymnasiums, and aquariums.

+- Do not use a damaged battery (such as damage caused when a battery is dropped, bumped, bulged, or dented on the enclosure), because the damage may cause electrolyte leakage or flammable gas release.
 In the case of electrolyte leakage or structural deformation, contact the installer or professional O&M personnel immediately to remove or replace the battery.

-Do not store the damaged battery near other devices or flammable materials and keep it away from non-professionals.

-- Before working on a battery, ensure that there is no irritant or scorched smell around the battery. - When installing batteries, do not place installation tools, metal parts, or sundries on the batteries.
-After the installation is complete, clean up the objects on the batteries and the surrounding area. - If a battery is accidentally exposed to water, do not install it.
+Do not store the damaged battery near other devices or flammable materials and keep it away from non-professionals. - Before working on a battery, ensure that there is no irritating or burning smell around the battery. - When installing batteries, do not place installation tools, metal parts, or sundries on the batteries.
+After the installation is complete, clean up the objects on the batteries and the surrounding area. - To safeguard against water intrusion and subsequent battery carbonization, ensure that the bottom of a battery remains more than 10 cm above ground level. - If a battery is accidentally exposed to water, do not install it.
 Move it to a safe place for isolation and contact technical engineers in a timely manner. - Check whether the positive and negative battery terminals are grounded unexpectedly.
-If so, disconnect the battery terminals from the ground. - Do not perform welding or grinding work around batteries to prevent fire caused by electric sparks or arcs. - If batteries are left unused for a long period of time, store and charge them according to the battery requirements. - Do not charge or discharge batteries by using a device that does not comply with local laws and regulations. - Keep the battery loop disconnected during installation and maintenance. - Monitor damaged batteries during storage for signs of smoke, flame, electrolyte leakage, or heat. - If a battery is faulty, its surface temperature may be high.
+If so, disconnect the battery terminals from the ground. - Do not perform welding or grinding work around batteries to prevent fire caused by electric sparks or arcs. - If batteries will not be used for a long period of time, store and charge them according to the battery requirements. - Do not charge or discharge batteries by using a device that does not comply with local laws and regulations. - Keep the battery loop disconnected during installation and maintenance. - Monitor damaged batteries during storage for signs of smoke, flame, electrolyte leakage, or heat. - If a battery is faulty, its surface temperature may be high.
 Do not touch the battery to avoid scalds.